 4. When the Title IX Coordinator finds that a violation has occurred, he or she also shall write a separate written corrective action report that will contain recommendations for steps that should be taken to prevent recurrence of any such violation and to remedy any discriminatory effects.
 If interim measures as described above have been taken, the written corrective action report shall include a recommendation regarding continuation, suspension or modification of any such interim measures.
 The Title IX Coordinator shall distribute the written corrective action report to the complainant and respondent concurrently.
-In most cases, the written investigative report.
-The written investigative report and the corrective action report to the appropriate College official, as described below.
+In most cases, the written corrective action report should be completed within five (5) workdays after the distribution of the written investigative report.
+The written investigative report and the corrective action report may be submitted concurrently.
+The Title IX Coordinator also shall provide the written investigative report and the written corrective action report to the appropriate College official, as described below.
 5. If the respondent is a student, the Title IX Coordinator will forward the reports to the Vice President for Instruction and Student Services.
 Within ten (10) workdays, the Vice President shall determine and impose appropriate sanctions, as described below.
 The respondent and the Title IX Coordinator shall receive written notification of sanction(s).
 When the respondent is a student, within five (5) workdays of receipt, the Title IX Coordinator may disclose to the complainant the sanctions imposed on the respondent that directly relate to the complainant as permitted by state and federal law, including the Federal Educational Rights and Privacy Act (FERPA) and the Virginia Freedom of Information Act, when such disclosure is necessary to ensure the safety of the complainant.
-The Title IX Coordinator also may disclose in writing to the complainant the final results of a disciplinary proceeding involving the respondent with regard to an alleged forcible or non-forcible sex offense, act of stalking, domestic violence or dating violence on the complainant, as permitted by state and federal law including FERPA and the Virginia Freedom of Information Act.
+The Title IX Coordinator also may disclose in writing to the complainant the final results of a disciplinary proceeding involving the respondent with regard to an alleged 13 forcible or non-forcible sex offense, act of stalking, domestic violence or dating violence on the complainant, as permitted by state and federal law including FERPA and the Virginia Freedom of Information Act.
 The disclosure of final results must include only the name of the student, the violation committed, and any sanction imposed by the College against the student.
 6. If the respondent is an employee, the Title IX Coordinator will forward the reports to Vice President for Instruction and Student Services.
 Within ten (10) workdays, the Vice President for Instruction and Student Services shall determine and impose appropriate sanctions, as described below.
-The respondent and the Title IX Coordinator shall receive written notification of sanction(s).4
+The respondent and the Title IX Coordinator shall receive written notification of sanction(s).
+4